457 lines

 <p>A particular pattern <code>_</code> will match anything, but it never binds to a variable,

-so its often used in the last match arm.
+so it’s often used in the last match arm.
 The <code>_</code> pattern can be useful when

 you want to ignore any value not specified, for example.
-Well cover the <code>_</code>
+We’ll cover the <code>_</code>

 pattern in more detail in the <a href="ch18-03-pattern-syntax.html#ignoring-values-in-a-pattern">“Ignoring Values in a